arnaudbos/i-rant/content/loom-part-2-blocking.md

 }
 ```

-First we retrieve an "Available" connection `conn` from the coordinator, then we initiate the download request to the
+1. We retrieve an "Available" connection `conn` from the coordinator
-data source (called `gateway` in this example, just to make it confusing...).
+2. We initiate the download request to the data source (called `gateway` in this example).
-Once the download has begun we start the heartbeat requests (_pulse_ thread) while consuming the content (`InputStream`,
+3. Once the download has begun we start the heartbeat requests (_pulse_ thread).
-here we simply drop it, but in a real scenario we would forward to the client).
+4. While at the same time consuming the content (`InputStream`, here we simply drop it, but in a real scenario we
-Once the download ends (successfully or not) we stop sending heartbeat requests and the call ends.
+   would forward to the client).

-This may not be what you had expected.
-Maybe you were hoping to see some kind of framework here, some _@Controller_
+5. Once the download ends (successfully or not) we stop sending heartbeat requests and the call ends.

-or _@GET_ annotation perhaps?
+Maybe you were hoping to see some kind of framework here, some _@Controller_ or _@GET_ annotation perhaps?

-In this series, I'm not going to bother with a framework or anything like that.
-Because the number of clients is so
+In this series, I'm not going to bother with a framework.
+Because the number of clients is so small and this is not a
-small and because, again, this is not a benchmark, I am just simulating the client calls from within the same JVM.
+benchmark, I am just simulating the client calls from within the same JVM.

-This way, I am able to use the kind of `ExecutorService` I want, for each implementation, in order to outline a few
+This way, I am able to use the kind of `ExecutorService` I want for each implementation, in order to outline a few
 things.
 This executor and its thread pool will simulate the Web Server thread pool that could be found inside any Web
-Framework anyways and it is more illustrative to have it directly at hand.
+Framework.
+In the end it is more illustrative to have it directly at hand.

-Let's simulate a few clients shall we?
+Let's simulate a few clients, shall we?

 ```java
 for(int i=0; i<MAX_CLIENTS; i++) {